ramp-eu/Central_Sensing_and_Perception/doc/docs/user/interfaces.md

 To send the topics through firos to Physical IO json files need to be set properly inside the firos/config folder and firos needs to be running.

 ## firos config json files explained between machine 1 and machine 2
 On machine 1 all topics that are being sent through context broker need to be "subscriber", and that are being received from the context broker need to be "publisher".
-Topics are listed under ids and here we have "map" id and "robot_opil_v1" id.
+Topics are listed under ids and here we have "map" id and "robot_0" id.
+TODO: explain the numbering robot_0, robot_1, etc. and correct config files with respect to machines

 ### robots.json
 ```